htcondor/htcondor/docs/users-manual/priorities-and-preemption.rst

 the priority, the priority will improve by numerically decreasing over time.
 The long-term result is fair-share access across all users.
-The speed at which HTCondor adjusts the priorities is controlled with the configuration variable ``PRIORITY_HALFLIFE`` , an exponential half-life value.
+The speed at which HTCondor adjusts the priorities is controlled with the configuration variable ``PRIORITY_HALFLIFE`` :index:`PRIORITY_HALFLIFE<single: PRIORITY_HALFLIFE>`, an exponential half-life value.
 The default is one day.
 If a user that has user priority of 100 and is utilizing 100 machines removes all his/her jobs, one day later that user’s priority will be 50, and two days later the priority will be 25.

 HTCondor enforces that each user gets his/her fair share of machines according to user priority both when allocating machines which become